ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 24 March 2026
+{: #24-march-2026}

+### For all version dates
+{: #24-march-2026-all-version-dates}

+**Block Storage volume migration** You can now migrate a volume between `storage_generation` 1 and `storage_generation` 2 by specifying the value `migrate` for the `job_type` property when [creating a volume job](/apidocs/vpc-latest#create-volume-job).
+The `migrate` volume job accepts a volume profile from the target storage generation, along with valid IOPS and bandwidth values.
+If the IOPS and bandwidth values are not specified, the volume is migrated to the default IOPS and bandwidth values of the target profile.
+For more information, see [Migrating block storage volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration&interface=api).

 ## 17 February 2026
 {: #17-february-2026}